laraochan/laraochan/README.md

 ## info

-I am a Japanese technical college student and programmer.
+I am an engineer who deeply loves the concept of manufacturing.
 I have always loved 2D and ASMR, and my hobby is watching and listening to them.

 ## skill